edtechjeff/edtechjeff/HowTo/Imaging/DISM/Readme.md

     - AutoPilot
     - Apply-Recovery

-- Back at the images folder
+- Go back at the images folder

 - In the drivers folder create the following folders
     - WinPE